These are my picks for the BEST books of 2018. A must for every middle grade library. If only there were more awards to go around.

 Bob by Wendy Mass (Fantasy)

 Livy is visiting her grandmother’s home in Australia for the summer.
 It’s been 5 years.
-While investigating the closet, she stumbles on her little green zombie friend, Bob, whose been waiting 5 years for her to return.
-At first Livy doesn’t remember him, but he begins filling her in on the details, including his reason for being in a chicken suit.
-The one mystery they can’t figure out is where he came from.
-Livy wants to help him find his home/family.
+While investigating the closet, she stumbles on her little green zombie friend, Bob, whose been waiting for her to return.
+At first Livy doesn’t remember him, but he begins filling her in on the details, and she becomes determined to help him find his home.

 The Truth as Told by Mason Buttle by Leslie Connor (Realistic)